raphamorim/mugiwara/README.md

 <h2 dir='rtl' align='right'>Mugiwara</h2>
 <p dir='rtl' align='right'>麦わら帽子</p>

-> Mugiwara is an another fast minimal CSS-in-JS created to reduce size of CSS injected
+> Mugiwara is a fast minimal CSS-in-JS created to reduce size of CSS injected

+[WORK IN PROGRESS, NOTHING TO SEE HERE YET]

 Mugiwara uses similar [Virtual CSS concept to reduce bundle](https://ryantsao.com/blog/virtual-css-with-styletron) however using a preemption algorithm behind, called as [Chain CSS](#how-chain-css-works).

 #### Principles:

-- Transform in everything to Shallow CSS definition
+- Transform declarations in Shallow way

 Browsers read selectors from right to left.
 The deeper the selectors are, the longer it takes for the browser to render and re-render the elements those selectors are applied to.
 For complex DOMs that reflow often, short selectors can also cut down on jank.

 Good to read: [Efficiently Rendering CSS](https://css-tricks.com/efficiently-rendering-css/)

+- Prehemption

+Soon more details

 - Remove redundances